arthurBricq/crafty/README.md

 ### Missing features (short term milestones)

-The first milestones should be implemented roughly in the following order.
+- Better implementation of the collision detection
+    - Why not refactoring to use the same code that is used to detect the 'selected' cube ?

+- Tiles library:
+    - Display text (no linebreaks)
+    - Display menu

-- Remove cubes that are not visible to improve the FPS with a lot of cubes
+- OpenGl improvements: remove cubes that are not visible to improve the FPS with a lot of cubes
-    - Easy empirical rules (easy to implement)
       - cubes behind the player
       - cubes that are not touching the air

+- OpenGL improvements: full-screen mode

 - Client must be able to edit the map
     - Show the currently selected block (done)
-    - Deletion of cubes
+    - Deletion of cubes (done)
     - Addition of cubes

-- Realistic first camera player
-    - Support 'gravity' and 'flying' modes

-- Display menus and text
-    - This is a huge milestone...
-At least we must be able to display some things on the screen, like the items.

 - Multiplayer architecture design & Multiplayer implementation through server / client
     - The server holds the full map and sends the chunk to the players as they move
     - Action model to edit the map
     - Drawing players differently

-- Edition of the map by the player: add cubes and delete cubes

-- Automatic map creation

-- Infinite map creation
+- Automatic & Infinite map creation

+- Entities: display other players

+- Entities: add monsters